 In the changes in creative work and entrepreneurship, we discussed how the landscape is creating such that creative people now have a new way to both do what they love and put food on the table.
 The possibilities are practically endless, but there’s a reality about it that you must accept before you start: it is not going to be easy.
 This is but one of the inconvenient business truths in you’ll discover.

-If you had a traditional brick and mortar business, you could write up a business plan, give market indicators, and go around and pitch it to banks and investors.
-These strategies have always had varying degrees of success, but it was understood as part of the process of “starting a business.”
-People understood it.
-Internet businesses fall under the category of “high risk ventures,” so don’t expect much help from banks and investors; luckily, you don’t really need them to get started.
+If you had a traditional brick-and-mortar business, you could write up a business plan, give market indicators, and go around and pitch it to banks and investors.
+These strategies have always had varying degrees of success, but they were understood as part of the process of “starting a business.”
+Internet businesses fall under the category of “high-risk ventures,” so don’t expect much help from banks and investors; luckily, you don’t really need them to get started.
 But they’re not the only ones that will withhold help from you.

 The government is not particularly keen on Internet businesses, either.
-Uncle Sam wants you to start a brick and mortar business, hire a bunch of employees, and pay for their insurances and taxes.
+Uncle Sam wants you to start a brick-and-mortar business, hire a bunch of employees, and pay for their insurances and taxes.
 Your state wants your revenue to be taxed to fill its coffers.
-They want you to participate in industrial capitalism, and while they’re not going to set up a lot of roadblocks to keep you from doing your own thing, expect to play their rules without getting the big benefits that they give industrial capitalists.
+They want you to participate in industrial capitalism, and while they’re not going to set up a lot of roadblocks to keep you from doing your own thing, expect to play their rules without getting the big benefits they give industrial capitalists.